 A group of students, led by Maurits Kruithof, started Room for Discussion as a means to facilitate this discussion and to bridge the gap between economics in the news and economics as a science.
 Since then, Room for Discussion has organised weekly hour-long interviews about economic and political topics.
 By combining a journalistic approach with scientific rigour, Room for Discussion connects the world of academia with reality.

 On our podium, many leading economists, politicians and entrepreneurs have sat down on our chesterfields to discuss recent events on politics and economics.
-We had the honour to receive guests including Christine Lagarde, Mario Draghi, Jeroen Dijsselbloem, Frans Timmermans, Larry Summers, Thomas Piketty and many more.
+We had the honour to receive guests including Christine Lagarde (IMF), Mario Draghi (ECB), Jeroen Dijsselbloem, Ratan Tata, Larry Summers, Thomas Piketty and many more.

 Join the Committee